• Skip to primary navigation

 How do I reheat leftover chicken wings?

-To reheat wings, place on a baking sheet and in a 350°F oven for 10-15 minutes until heated through.
+To reheat wings, place them on a baking sheet and in a 350°F oven for 10-15 minutes until heated through.
 Wings can also be microwaved, but they do lose some of their crispness.

 How do baked chicken wings get crispy?